Skip to main content

 Access notes

 The DGIF-owned Low Gap lot at the top of the hill is closed to climber parking from October 1 through January 7th.
 Please respect this closure.
-This is not really an issue as we now have a lot for climber parking!.
+This is not really an issue as we now have a lot for climber parking!

 It is very important that visitors to Hidden Valley keep a low profile.
 The CCC owns the access to the cliff and the base of some of the cliff, but it is important to note that we do not own all of the base or all of the cliffs.
 Private land owners own some of the the cliff and access as well, including the land left of Meat Wall.
 These land owners are great neighbors and have given verbal permission to the CCC that they do not mind people walking on their property to access the cliffs.
 The land owners ask that noise be kept to an absolute minimum, especially during hunting season.
 BE QUIET AND RESPECTFUL AT ALL TIMES.